 East Village in New York

 The East Village in New York is probably my favourite neighbourhood.
-Not without reason: I lived here for a while.
-And I’m not the only one who is fond of this place: Madonna, Lady Gaga, Lou Reed, Iggy Pop – they all lost their heart to this part of New York City.
+Not without reason: This was the first neighbourhood in New York where I lived and I’m not the only one who is fond of the place.
+Madonna, Lady Gaga, Lou Reed, Iggy Pop – they all lost their heart to this part of New York City.
 The East Village is characterised by its relatively low buildings and a lack of big chain stores and tourists.
-For you as a tourist, it’s exactly what makes the East Village a great place to discover.
+For you as a traveller, it’s exactly what makes the East Village a great place to discover.
 The East Village is considered to be the area east of 3rd Avenue and the Bowery to the East River, between 14th Street and Houston Street.

 Food and Drinks in the East Village

 The East Village is a trendy neighbourhood that’s tailored to the many young people living here.
-You can get off the Hop on Hop off bus in Chinatown and walk there.
-It’ll take around 20 minutes.
+The area is home to many NYU students, which makes it a very socially involved neighbourhood.
+When exploring the East Village there’s a big chance that you will come across some graffiti or posters supporting current social movements.
 Meaning there are many small bistro’s, cozy pubs, and student bars where you can grab a bite or a beer for a great price.
 Especially along Avenue A there are many accessible bars and eateries.
 Walk down this street between 6th and 11th Street and you will come across all kinds of nice restaurants.
 Like Miss Lily’s 7A Cafe on 7th Street, an (in my opinion) ancient Jamaican restaurant with an interior that immediately makes you happy.
-Another unique dining spot is Ikinari Steak, a Japanese steakhouse.
-Here you eat standing up at a tall table.
-I have had one of the best steaks that I have ever eaten here, and the sauce is also delicious.
+At the corner of 2nd Avenue and E 9th Street, you find Veselka, a busy Ukrainian restaurant that serves great food.
+Their menu combines authentic Ukrainian dishes, pierogi for example, with American food like turkey.

 East Village Food Tour